 Now, not all people who baptize infants agree with covenant theology.
 And to be honest, infant baptism isn’t even the biggest and most dangerous problem with covenant theology.
 Rather, the biggest problem with covenant theology is its attempt to flatten all the covenants down to one covenant.

-This is what leads Presbyterians to hold to progressive sanctification.
+This what leads Presbyterians to hold to progressive sanctification.
 In fact, a popular saying among Presbyterians is “Moses will lead you to Christ for justification, but Christ will lead you back to Moses for sanctification.”
-And I mean, why not?
-After all, they are the same covenant, but in different forms, right?

-This idea that the Mosaic covenant is a covenant of grace goes against everything we have been learning about in Hebrews.
+This goes against everything we have been learning about in Hebrews.
 What were these Hebrew readers doing?
 They were drawing back with doubt in Christ’s ministry.
 They were toying with the idea of returning to the old ministry, because under the old ministry they had works they could hang their hat on; works that could not save and could not atone, but works all the same.

 There was nothing redemptive about the Mosaic ministry.
 It was a killing ministry.
 It could not redeem, it could not atone, it could not propitiate God’s wrath.